What We Do

 Our organization develops the technology necessary to install and run user-friendly coral restoration labs.
 Using a shipping container as a starting point, these off-grid, solar-powered, and portable labs are accessible to communities with few resources.

 With these local labs, the local community, lead by local scientists, can rebuild the near shore reefs that were lost to unenlightened mining practices.
-Growing at an accelerated rate, these corals will bring back the marine ecosystem that can will feed them.
-In a couple of years, this functioning reef will provide the food security that they are lacking today.
+The labs will allow the corals to grow at an accelerated rate, buying the time needed to reestablish the marine ecosystem.
+In a couple of years, this functioning reef will provide the food security that these families are lacking today.

 Where You Can Find Us

 We are located at the Hawaii Ocean Science and Technology (HOST) Park in Kailua-Kona, HI.
 This facility is administered by the Natural Energy Laboratory of Hawaii Authority (NELHA).